 Disorders of the stomach and the duodenum are extremely common and a considerable source of suffering in the population.
 Upper abdominal pain, indigestion and heartburn may affect up to 25% of the population each year and these symptoms cause suffering, fear about serious disease, time off work and reduced quality of life.
-Physician visits, costs of investigation and treatment and the days lost from work are also very costly to the economy.

 Problems may arise from a number of different mechanisms and lead to a variety of symptoms.
 The integrity of the inner lining (mucosa) of the stomach depends on a careful balance between the "aggressive" factors (such as acid) which tend to damage the lining and "defensive" factors (such as mucus) which help to protect the delicate surface lining.
 Disruption of this balance caused by too much acid (or weakened defense) can result in erosions or ulcers with symptoms including upper abdominal pain, indigestion or heartburn, nausea and/or vomiting.

 In other patients, symptoms may result from problems with stomach emptying.
 This can either be the result of a physical blockage (i.e. scarring from an ulcer or a malignant tumor at the pylorus) or else it can result from abnormal control of stomach emptying (known as gastroparesis).
 Symptoms include abdominal pain, bloating, nausea, vomiting after meals, lack of appetite and early satiety (inability to eat a full meal or feeling full after only a small amount of food).